kingofthegrid/king-of-the-grid/Readme.md

 # CPUs

-* Each bot runs on a Z80-equipped virtual machine.
+* Each bot runs on a Z80-equipped virtual machine, with limited Z80-ticks per game tick.
+So if your bot thinks a lot, it is going to be outrun.
 * Bots can perform action according to API.
 See [bot_api.h](bot-api/bot_api.h)
 * `printf` is supported for debugging.
 * Each action consumes energy.
 * When bot decides to take action, execution stops until action is done.
 * Program address starts at address 8192, and program can be of size of up to 65536-8192=57344
 * First 8192 (0x0000 - 0x1FFF) of memory are SHARED across all bots.
 That way they can communicate.
-* Bots can clone (or fork) themselves in order to spread, or hibernate to preserve energy.
+* Bots can clone (or fork) themselves in order to spread, fork-bomb style, or hibernate to preserve energy.

 <table>
 <tr>